Speeding Up Entmax: Analysis

 \subsection{Training Dynamics}

-As we noted in the previous section, the training dynamics are similar in all three cases when time is measured in training steps.
+As we noted in Sect.~\ref{sec:results}, the training dynamics are similar in all three cases (softmax, 1.5-entmax, 1.5-ReLU) when time is measured in training steps.
 Here we attempt to explain this phenomenon through the recently proposed Neural Tangent Kernel (NTK) approach of \citet{DBLP:conf/nips/JacotHG18}.
 Roughly speaking, the NTK theory suggests that a sufficiently wide neural network trains like a kernel regression.
 We use this theory to show (in Appendix~\ref{app:dyn_proof}) that in all three cases the logits $\mathbf{z}(x,t)$ for a training instance $x$ at a training step $t$ evolve (approximately) according to the same differential equation